rrich-kray/employee-tracker/README.md

 This application queries the MySQL databse using the mysql2 Node package.

-In the future, I plan to refactor some areas of the codebase and implement a feature that allows users to view the total utilized budget of all employees in the database.
+In the future, I plan to refactor several areas of the codebase and implement a feature that allows users to view the total utilized budget of all employees in the database.

 ## Table of Contents